The manners in which the osteocytes and collagen fibers are organized in the bone result in two kinds of bone tissue:

 b) Lamellar bone, also known as secondary, or mature bone.

-Immature or non-lamellar bone: the collagen fibers of the extracellular matrix are arranged in many directions, and the osteocytes are not regularly arranged lacking a specific organization.
-It contains more cells per volume than the lamellar bone.
+Immature or non-lamellar bone: the the collagen fibers of its extracellular matrix are in many directions, and the osteocytes are not regularly arranged.
+It contains more cells per bone volume than the lamellar bone.

-Mature or lamellar bone: the collagen fibers are organized in sheets called bone lamellae.
-Within each sheet, the collagen fibers are arranged parallel to each other.
-In adjacent lamellae the direction of its collagen fibers maintain an angle in relation to the collagen fibers of their neighboring lamellae.
-The osteocytes have an organized distribution, betveen the lamellae.
+Mature or lamellar bone: its parallel collagen fibers are organized in sheets called bone lamellae.
+The collagen fibers that form each lamella are arranged in parallel to each other.
+However, in adjacent lamellae, the collagen fibers maintain an angle in relation to the collagen fibers of their neighbor lamellae as wood plates are ordered in plywood.
+This bone type has less osteocytes per bone volume and the cells have a very organized distribution between the bone lamellae.

-More information on lamellar and non-lamellar bone will be presented in the following pages.
+More information on lamellar and non-lamellar bone in the following pages.